junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Then the process finishes.
 Cas leaves that soldier's vessel on the ground.
 There is no sign of an angel in that nerveless body, no showing of whether the Castiel from this timeline is still in that body or if he's still alive.

 Dean stares at him, "Cas?"
 He gasps, finding his throat choked.
-"Did you just... kill yourself?"
+"Did you just... kill the other you?"

 "No," Cas meets his gaze, and holds it.
 The familiar stare between them, the one that is soothing and anchoring.
 "I just absorbed the grace I needed, and wiped the memory to avoid any paradox."

 Dean gestures the lifeless body uncertainly.
 "Wouldn't that hurt... you?
 The old you?"

-And Cas answers, tone flat, "He has plenty time to recover, I don't.
-I can use some grace of my own."
+And Cas answers, tone flat, "He has plenty time to recover, I don't."

 "God, you're cruel to yourself."
-Dean wipes the corner of his eyes, closing the distance between them, wrapping his arms around Cas tight.
-"Thank goodness."
+Dean wipes the corner of his eyes, closing the distance between them, wrapping his arms around Cas tight, his chin pressed on his shoulder.
+"Thank goodness you're here.
+So good to see you again."

 Cas puts his arms around Dean's back, and presses him hard.
-He swallows, and says quietly, "I finally found you."
+He swallows, and says quietly, "Hello Dean."

 There is something in his voice gives Dean a shivering chill.
 He pulls back, still keeping a hand on Cas's shoulder.
 By the sheer light leaking into the place from outside, he checks Cas up and down, frowning at his farmer's shirt and cowboy's pants.
 So uncomfortably blended in and human look.
 He looks more disheveled than Dean ever remembers, dirt and dust cover his face and clothes like he's been on the road for so long that the sand from the wild west has already carved into his skin.
 The look that belongs to all the cowboys from this era.